golang/proposal/design/70257-memory-regions.md

 The GC will scan blocks using the object start bitmap to find the start of the object, and thus the object header.
-It marks and scans all reachable objects in blocks, even those objects that are still blue have not escaped.
+It marks and scans all reachable objects in blocks, even those objects that are still blue.
 It also marks any lines containing marked objects.
-When the GC marks an object whose escape bits are not set, it leaves the escape bits alone.
+When the GC marks an object whose fade bits are not set, it leaves the fade bits alone.

 #### Sweeping